 Tod Machover, “America’s most wired composer” (Los Angeles Times), one of the brightest thinkers about performance today – opened ITEAC 2014, the worldwide forum for sharing of ideas and best practice.

 Sir John Tusa started life as a journalist before going on to head the BBC World Service and subsequently the Barbican, Europe's largest multi-arts centre.
 His paper was a provocation - why do artists often prefer found spaces?
-Do we need any more buildings by star architect?
+Do we need any more buildings by star architects?
 Yet another horseshoe, shoe box or courtyard theatre - what are the new forms of theatre relevant to the 21st Century?

 The traditional cultural districts of London, Paris, and Broadway have evolved over centuries.
 Some new and emerging communities and societies are not prepared to wait.
 They want cultural districts in a five or ten-year period.
 This panel included speakers from the Middle East, and China talking about creating vibrant cultural districts.